Overview

 Does this scope require a stand-alone trade team or full project leadership?

 This scope performs best under full project leadership.
-Tilt-up construction for high-clear shells and owner-user facilities where panel sequencing and enclosure timing drive the whole schedule.
+Tilt-up construction for high-clear shells and owner-user facilities in San Marcos and Hays County where panel sequencing, limestone subgrade management, and enclosure timing drive the whole schedule.
 When sitework, shell work, utilities, and support spaces are managed separately, the owner usually absorbs the gaps between them.
 A commercial or industrial general contractor keeps those interfaces on one schedule so design decisions, procurement timing, and field activity stay aligned.

 How do you keep tilt-up construction aligned with the overall schedule?

 We connect this scope to the full project critical path instead of tracking it as a detached workstream.
 That means permit timing, release packages, procurement exposure, and daily production are reviewed together.
-Projects gain shell speed without sacrificing constructability because the lifting plan, access plan, and follow-on trade plan are all linked from the start.
+Projects gain shell speed without sacrificing constructability because the lifting plan, site access plan, and follow-on trade plan are all linked from the start and stress-tested against the real conditions of Hays County sites along the I-35 corridor.
 The result is a schedule that is easier to manage because the team can see which owner decisions and trade interfaces actually affect delivery.

 Can this work be phased if the owner needs turnover in stages?